All Episodes

 Precisely right.

-This is this is uh there are many reasons for this, but one of the primary reasons is that unions negotiate these contracts, and uh unions are very politically involved and they can extract a lot of uh uh give back for the money that they donate to various candidates.
+There are many reasons for this, but one of the primary reasons is that unions negotiate these contracts, and unions are very politically involved, and they can extract a lot of give back for the money that they donate to various candidates.

-And I think the American public is mostly uh uh ignorant to it because I don't think the media wants to touch it.
+And I think the American public is mostly ignorant to it because I don't think the media wants to touch it.

 I think you're one of the few people that would even be brave enough to bring it up.

-I I think the drive-by media wouldn't even be as as bold as they are if education was better in America, and I I think it's great that people like President Bush and and other funding is being tied to how much people learn and how much uh people teach.
+And I think it's great that people like President Bush and other funding is being tied to how much people learn and how much people teach.

 Let me ask you this, Dave.